jeromecoupe/sassgrids/readme.md

 A **sample scss** file is included in the gh-pages branch of this repo where the demo lives.

-1. Import _grid.scss in your scss file
+1. Import SCSS files
-2. Define your gutter, breakpoints and namespaces
+2. Define your gutters, breakpoints and namespaces
-3. Use namespaced silent classes in your scss
+3. Use namespaced silent classes in your SCSS
 4. Defined media queries and breakpoints can also be used "normally" in your SASS file

 ## Example of a simple grid